MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-sdk-azure-get-started.md

 # Get started with the Azure modules for Node.js

-This guide walks you through installing some Azure Node.js modules, authenticating to Azure with a service principal, and running sample code that creates resources in your Azure subscription and connects to Azure cloud services.
+This guide walks you through installing Azure Node.js modules, authenticating to Azure with a service principal, and running sample code that creates resources in your Azure subscription and connects to Azure cloud services.

 ## Prerequisites